 Your vehicle is equipped with disc brakes at all four wheels.
 A power assist helps reduce the effort needed on the brake pedal.
+The emergency brake assist system increases the stopping force when you depress the brake pedal hard in an emergency situation.
 The anti-lock brake system (ABS) helps you retain steering control when braking very hard.

-Resting your foot on the pedal keeps the brakes applied lightly, builds up heat, and reduces their effectiveness and reduces brake pad life.
+Resting your foot on the pedal keeps the brakes applied lightly, builds up heat, reduces their effectiveness and reduces brake pad life.
 In addition, fuel economy can be reduced.
 It also keeps your brake lights on all the time, confusing drivers behind you.

 Constant application of the brakes when going down a long hill builds up heat and reduces their effectiveness.
 Use the engine to assist the brakes by taking your foot off the accelerator and downshifting to a lower gear.